UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team32-32-object-detection.md

 ## Implementation: VoxelNet
 We decided to implement VoxelNet using the KITTI dataset.
 We started by downloading the KITTI dataset's Velodyne point clouds, training labels, camera calibration information, and left color images.
-When training we divide the 3D point cloud space into equally spaced voxels.
-Then we use random sampling to determine which sections are sampled to save computationally and reduce point imbalance.
+When training we divided the 3D point cloud space into equally spaced voxels.
+Then we used random sampling to determine which sections to sample.
+This helps to save computationally and reduce point imbalance.
 Then we augmented the selected points before training.
 The fully connected neural network consists of a linear layer, batch normalization, and ReLu layer.
-Then, through element-wise max pooling we determine the locally aggregated features.
-This is then aggregated with point-wise features.
-We use the convolutional middle layers to shrink the feature map to a fourth of its size.
+Through element-wise max pooling we determine the locally aggregated features.
+This is aggregated with the point-wise features.
+We use the convolutional middle layers to transform the voxels into dense 4D feature maps and shrink the feature map to a fourth of its size.
-These layers are brought together in a region proposal network with 3 blocks of layers.[5]
+These layers are brought together in a region proposal network with 3 blocks of layers, giving us our final detection results.[5]
 ```
 class VFELayer(object):
     def __init__(self, out_channels, name):